VTUL-CDRS/PromptLibrary/README.md

 ## Backend
 0. Change into the backend directory
 1. Run `npm install`
-2. If changes are made run
+2. If changes are made run `npm run build` to build with those changes
+4. To run the backend locally, execute `npm run start`

 ## Frontend
+0. Change into the frontend directory
+1. Run `npm install`
+2. To run the frontend locally, execute `npm run dev`

 # Database Setup and Management
 ## Dumping